sunil-poudel/library_management/README.md

   python3 manage.py createsuperuser
-ii. then set admin username and password (email can be bypassed) iii. run the django application, log in to admin site http://localhost:8000/admin/ iv. on the admin site, admin can do all the task as mentioned on the desctiption of the app.
+ii. then set admin username and password (email can be bypassed) iii. run the django application, log in to admin site http://localhost:8000/admin/ iv. on the admin site, admin can do all the task as mentioned on the description of the app.